-The Z. Smith Reynolds Library features a variety of events and classes.
+The Z. Smith Reynolds Library features a variety of events, workshops, and more.
 The library often partners with other units on campus to offer these programs.
 For more information, contact the library.
-Below is a list of upcoming events and classes.